-- Foil-Wrapped Pasta with Goat Cheese and Tomatoes: this delicious dish can be made according to the recipe or you can do without the foil and make in your skillet (boil the pasta - while your pasta is boiling, sauté olive oil, onion, garlic, and tomatoes and season with salt and pepper; add in the pasta to the skillet, and top with fresh basil).
+- Foil-Wrapped Pasta with Goat Cheese and Tomatoes.
+This delicious dish can be made according to the recipe or you can do without the foil and make in your skillet.
+Boil the pasta and while your pasta is boiling, sauté olive oil, onion, garlic, and tomatoes and season with salt and pepper.
+Add the pasta to the skillet, and top with fresh basil.

-- Polenta Rounds with Caramelized Onions and Goat Cheese: yum!
-You can buy a log of polenta from most grocery stores, as well as Whole Foods and Trader Joe's; one log will feed about two people.
-You'll want to slice the log into thin rounds and cook on medium heat (with either olive or coconut oil).
-Once the side begins to slightly harden, you'll want to flip it and repeat.
+- Polenta Rounds with Caramelized Onions and Goat Cheese You can buy a log of polenta from most grocery stores, as well as Whole Foods and Trader Joe's; one log will feed about two people.
+Slice the log into thin rounds and cook on medium heat with either olive or coconut oil.
+Once the side begins to slightly harden, flip it and repeat.
 While the polenta is cooking, start to caramelize your onions.
-Add in a few tablespoons of oil, three tablespoons of sugar, and two onions; cook on high low heat, stirring frequently until the onions have hardened (about 12-15 minutes).
-Bring along your favorite goat cheese; once the rounds and onions have finished cooking, assemble: polenta round on the bottom, followed by caramelized onions, and topped with goat cheese.
+Add in a few tablespoons of oil, three tablespoons of sugar, and two onions.
+Cook on high low heat, stirring frequently until the onions have hardened (about 12-15 minutes).
+Bring your favorite goat cheese; once the rounds and onions have finished cooking, assemble: polenta round on the bottom, followed by caramelized onions, and topped with goat cheese.

-- How does Foil-Baked Lemon-Garlic Fish, with Asparagus and Couscous sound?
+- Foil-Baked Lemon-Garlic Fish, with Asparagus and Couscous.
 Check out the recipe here.
 Instead of preheating the oven, start a fire and toss it in, turning every few minutes until cooked to your liking.
-Make a side of couscous and voila, gourmet food in the outdoors!
+Make a side of couscous and voila, gourmet food in the outdoors.

 Top 10 Fun Outdoor Meals for Kids

-- Walking Tacos: this one is perfect for kids - who doesn't want to eat dinner out of a chip bag?
-Pre-chop veggies at home and bring along everything that your child would want on a taco.
-For those on the health conscious side of things, consider buying a healthier brand of chips.
+- Walking Tacos.
+Who doesn't want to eat dinner out of a chip bag?
+Pre-chop veggies at home and bring everything that your child would want on a taco.
+For the health conscious, buy a healthier brand of chips.
 Check out the recipe here.

-- Fireside Mac and Cheese: more fun than buying your typical box of macaroni and cheese!
-Roast over the open fire!
+- Fireside Mac and Cheese.
+Roast over the open fire.
 Or, go gourmet and check out the dutch oven version below.